jauling/goodtop-exporter/README.md

 ## 📖 Overview

 This Prometheus exporter retrieves device info, port statis and statistics from Goodtop GT-ST018M switch that lack SNMP functionality, enabling monitoring through a web-based interface.
+Also included is a Grafana dashboard that shows port status and packet count.
+Authentication page of the GT-ST018M is via `/login.cgi`.

 ## 🎯 Purpose

 Many budget-friendly network switches do not support standard SNMP monitoring.
 This exporter provides a workaround by scraping port statistics directly from the switch's web interface.
+This exporter might work with other switches that use the RTL8373N or variants of this network chip.

 ## 🖥️ Supported Devices